-- 5-month research option allows completion of the experience within the standard time frame of the 4 year medical curriculum.
+- 5-month research option allows completion of the experience within the standard time frame of the 4-year medical curriculum.
 Students earn 18 medical school credits, 6 of which will be applied to satisfy scholarly project course work and 12 of which can be applied as non-clinical credits towards graduation.
-Students can complete the 5-months of research in one of two timeframes: - \circ W3, S1, S2, S3, and U1 of the 2nd/3rd year, or - W2, W3, S1, S2, and S3 of the 3rd year.
+Students must pass the Scholarly Project "Developing Your Proposal" Course (SCHI 701A/B/C) during the Foundations of Medicine phase of YourMD.
+Students can complete the 5-months of research in one of two timeframes: - o W3, S1, S2, S3, and U1 of the 2nd/3rd year, or - o W2, W3, S1, S2, and S3 of the 3rd year.